 When VO2 max pace, and the corresponding heart rates, have been established the coach and athlete can develop a chart with a variety of percentages to meet their training needs.
 Heart monitors provide a method to measure effort, or intensity, more accurately then just asking the athlete how they feel.
 An athlete planning to do a recovery run away from the track at 65% VO2 maximum pace usually has to guess at the pace or go by how he feels.
 With many highly motivated athletes this recovery run turns into another tough training session and the objective for the workout is lost.
 The heart monitor is a great tool for the over ambitious athlete.

 Heart monitors provide an inexpensive way to measure improvements in fitness levels, below maximum effort, and recovery.
 During a meso-cycle of training (4 to 6 weeks) an athlete probably repeats a particular workout a number of times.
 By recording the heart rate at end of each work repetition and then again at the end of the recovery the coach and athlete can gain insight into how effective the training process is.
 The key to measuring intensity away from a controlled environment, like the track, is being able to monitor effort using heart rate.
-Recording resting heart rate can alert both coach and athlete to effects the training cycle has on the heart.
+Recording resting heart rate can alert both coach and athlete to affects the training cycle has on the heart.

 Heart Rate Monitors are a tool.
 Like all tools they can be misused, or the information they provide can be misinterpreted.
 It is important for the coach and athlete to remember that heart rate is only one measure of what is going on.
 Heart rates can be affected by a number of extraneous variables like heat, humidity and dehydration.
 The key is to use the heart rate monitor in conjunction with other training markers consistently measuring, comparing, and evaluating heart rate during training and performance.

 If you quote information from this page in your work, then the reference for this page is: